In this chapter, you will learn about:

 Visit this website to read more about financial markets.

-Our perspective then shifts to consider how these financial investments appear to suppliers of capital such as the households that are saving funds.
+Our perspective then shifts to consider how these financial investments appear to capital suppliers such as the households that are saving funds.
 Households have a range of investment options: bank accounts, certificates of deposit, money market mutual funds, bonds, stocks, stock and bond mutual funds, housing, and even tangible assets like gold.
-Finally, the chapter investigates two methods for becoming rich: a quick and easy method that does not work very well at all, and a slow, reliable method that can work very well indeed over a lifetime.
+Finally, the chapter investigates two methods for becoming rich: a quick and easy method that does not work very well at all, and a slow, reliable method that can work very well over a lifetime.